 What's the difference between internal and external computer hardware?

 In order to connect an external hardware device, your computer needs a port or a form of wireless technology, such as Bluetooth.
-While each computer has a variety of connection types, external hardware most often connects via a USB, eSATA, HDMI, or auxiliary port, requiring a cable compatible with both the external hardware and the port.
+While each computer has a variety of connection types, external hardware most often connects via a USB, USB-C/Thunderbolt, HDMI, or auxiliary port, requiring a cable compatible with both the external hardware and the port.

 Common computer hardware